 Mids on both are great, but due to the sound characteristics of both headphones, this makes or breaks them for different listeners.
 On the 650, the mids are detailed and present, leading to an overall forward sound.
 When I switched to classical music, it felt downright oppressive, as though too many notes were vying for the same amount of attention.
 Soundstage, usually one of the lauded aspects of the 650, suffered as a result.
 The 700, however, seemed to have a slightly more recessed mid-range, which allowed the low and high end to give the overall sound a decidedly v-shaped signature.
 And while those mids were slightly recessed, there was absolutely no loss in detail.

 Overall, the 650 then comes across as a forward-leaning, middle-of-the-road option with good bass, good mids, and good treble.
 The HD700 seemed more detailed and more articulate overall, with a crisp and contrasting sound that offered real depth and a sense of space.

 If you’re after the headphone that does everything, the HD650 is probably a better bet.
 It’s not quite as dynamic as the 700, and the mids make it seem almost somewhat flat when compared to the 650.
 However, I found that for high-end recordings of some acoustic or classic rock, as well as classical music in general, the sound of the HD700 was more to my liking.
 Dollar for dollar, both models are worth the price – the decision should hinge on your personal listening taste more than anything.

 If you’re on the fence between these two models, swing by our Manhattan showroom and test drive them for yourself.
+You can also call us at (212) 354-6424, email us or live chat with one of our sales engineers.
 We’d love to hear your take!